schimar/skallel/README.md

 # skallel
 Set of scripts for specific tasks in scikit-allel.
 Please note that this is not intended to be a full documentation for scikit-allel, but simply a collection of scripts.
 For the full documentation scikit-allel, please see the [official scikit-allel documentation](https://scikit-allel.readthedocs.io/en/stable/index.html).
+This code has been run and tested on Python version 3.7.5 with scikit-allel version 1.2.1.

 Most scripts assume that you have already loaded your vcf file.
 This means that you'll already have the following objects loaded:
 	- **subs** (zarr.hierarchy.Group)